juancho-pm/FLASH_NTCP/README.md

 # FLASH_NTCP
-Code and data for "Effect of the dose distribution and organ response on the toxicity in FLASH radiotherapy: a modeling study"
+Code and data for "Effect of the dose distribution and organ architecture on the toxicity in FLASH radiotherapy: a modeling study"

 VARIABLES IN THE DATA.MAT WORKSPACE